 Although there are only seven major branches of the sacral plexus to remember, keeping the nerve roots in order can be tricky.
 Here are a few tips that can assist in keeping things straight:

-- All the nerves of the lumbar plexus arise from three nerve roots EXCEPT the sciatic nerve, which has five nerve roots.
+- All the nerves of the sacral plexus arise from three nerve roots EXCEPT the sciatic nerve, which has five nerve roots.

 - The superior gluteal nerve and the nerve to quadratus femoris/inferior gemellus share the same nerve roots (L4, L5 and S1).